RodrigoGomesSantos/VolumeRenderingMRI/README.md

 # VolumeRenderingMRI

-For this project dependencies refer to https://learnopengl.com/Getting-started/Creating-a-window
+C++ Visual Studio project

-and follow the linking proccess of GLFW and GLAD
+For this project dependencies please follow the linking proccess of GLFW and GLAD present in https://learnopengl.com/Getting-started/Creating-a-window, as these libraries are dynamically linked libraries.